-Another symbol of the French power, the Arc de Triomphe was ordered by Napoleon Bonaparte to commemorate the victory of the Battle of Austerlitz in 1806.
+As a symbol France’s national power, the Arc de Triomphe was requested by Napoleon Bonaparte in order to commemorate the victory during the Battle of Austerlitz in 1806.

-Today it commemorates the First World War and holds the flame of the Unknown Soldier.
+Today it commemorates the First World War and hosts the Flame of the Unknown Soldier.

-The Arc de Triomphe also overlooks Paris, the Avenue des Champs-Elysées in particular, known to be the most beautiful avenue in the whole world.
+The Arc de Triomphe overlooks Paris in general, and the Avenue des Champs-Elysées in particular, which is known to be the most beautiful street in the whole world.

-The Champs-Elysées are also great for shopping because they gather the biggest French and international brands.
+The Champs-Elysées is also a great place for shopping because it gathers the biggest French and international brands.

-Free for people under 18 years old and for people between 18 and 25 years old from European Union countries and for disabled people and their accompanist
+Free for people under 18 years old and for people between 18 and 25 years old from European Union countries as well as for disabled people and their helpers

 Arc de Triomphe: Metro Charles de Gaulle-Etoile (lines 1, 2, 6, RER A)

 Champs-Elysées: Franklin Roosevelt (line 1), George V (line 1) or Champs-Elysées – Clémenceau (lines 1 and 13)